Alchemy of Love is a platform offering relationship programs and resources grounded in a trauma-informed approach to intimate relationships.

 Alongside Daniel Boscaljon, I developed the Five Relationship Archetypes as a model that reflects the different ways that childhood relationship trauma impacts our adult relationships.

-This model takes into account our unique and inborn temperaments as well as the kinds of messages we internalize during childhood—about ourselves and how we need to be in order to have relationships with others.
+This model takes into account our unique, inborn temperaments as well as the kinds of messages we internalize during childhood — about ourselves and how we need to be in order to maintain connections with others.

-In addition to my specialized training in attachment trauma, I also hold specialized training in therapeutic writing and journaling as tools for trauma recovery, emotional healing, and personal growth.
+In addition to my background in attachment trauma, I also have specialized training in therapeutic writing and journaling as tools for trauma recovery, emotional healing, and personal growth.

-Our mission at Alchemy of Love is to help people heal their past wounds, reclaim their wholeness, and learn how to transform past pain into the seeds for future possibilities … possibilities that include the kind of loving, intimate relationship with self and others that you deserve to have.
+Our mission at Alchemy of Love is to help people heal their past wounds, reclaim their wholeness, and learn how to transform past pain into the seeds for future possibilities … possibilities that include the kind of loving, intimate relationship with self and others.

-As a relationship expert, I’ve been featured in numerous publications, including Today, Oprah, Cosmopolitan, Well + Good, The Independent, Salon, Forbes, Refinery29, MSN, Women’s Health and the Toronto Sun.
+I’ve been featured in numerous publications, including Today, Oprah, Cosmopolitan, Well + Good, The Independent, and Forbes.
 On the topic of relationships, I’ve been a contributing writer for Inc. and Fatherly.
-As a trauma expert, I’m a contributing author of the Clinical EFT Handbook, published in 2013.
+As a trauma-focused practitioner, I’m a contributing author of the Clinical EFT Handbook, published in 2013.

 In my spare time, I’m a mixed media artist.
 My artwork has been exhibited in numerous galleries around the United States and published in several journals and magazines.
 I’m also the co-creator of the Faces of the Divine Feminine Oracle, published in 2017.